wp-plugins/si-contact-form/readme.txt

 If you get this error, your browser is blocking cookies or you have another plugin that is improperly setting a session cookie before header output (in that case I would like to help you further to determine which one).
 I can tell you that the plugin called "Shopp" is not compatible because it handles sessions differently causing the "ERROR: Could not read CAPTCHA cookie.
 Make sure you have cookies enabled".

+This `cookie_test.php` can be used to test if your browser is accepting cookies from your site:
+Open this URL in your web browser to run the test: (put your blog domain in the first part of the URL) `/wp-content/plugins/si-captcha-for-wordpress/captcha-secureimage/cookie_test.php`

 = Is this plugin available in other languages? =